 How to Eat Your Way Through Prague’s Christmas Markets

-So you have found yourself in Prague during the famous Christmas markets, with a sea of kiosks full of intriguing smells that might overwhelm one’s senses.
+So you have found yourself in Prague during the famous Christmas markets, in a sea of kiosks full of intriguing smells that might overwhelm one’s senses.
 With so many choices how can you possibly decide what are the must haves and the best, especially when each country tends to have it’s own speciality.
-Sure the sausage, prague hams and trdelnik are enticing as ever, however they are often over-priced and not exclusive to Christmas.
-Today we are going to guide you through eating your way through the Prague Christmas markets.
+Sure, the sausage, Prague hams and trdelnik are enticing as ever, however they are often over-priced and not exclusive to Christmas.
+Today we are going to guide you through eating your way through our favorites at the Prague Christmas markets.

 First we will start with the old time tradition of those “chestnuts roasting on an open fire”.
 Nothing says Christmas like these guys.
-You can smell them wafting through the markets in all their roasted deliciousness.
+You can smell them wafting through the streets in all their roasted deliciousness before a market is even in site.
 What more can we say about these guys?
 They are classic as they come.
 Not in the mood for chestnuts?
 Often available are other assortments of candied nuts and we have to say they are just as delightful.

 It would not be a Czech Christmas without Vanocka – a bread similar to a brioche, often baked with nuts and raisins.
-This sweet bread has braided shape, a golden color and is a perfect companion to some hot chocolate or a coffee while you stroll the market.
+This sweet bread comes braided, in a golden color and is a perfect companion to some hot chocolate or a coffee while you stroll the market.
 Typically this is something Czechs make at home and is surprisingly not as commonly found in the more popular Christmas markets.

 Local Tip: Namesti Jiriho z Podebrad in Vinohrady has a farmers market that caters to locals and has a heavy theme on Christmas during the month of December.
 You will likely be able to try some there!